orkes-io/docs/docs/templates/image-effects.md

+---
+slug: "/templates/image-effects"
+description: "Use this template to build an image effects editor workflow."
+---

 # Image Effects Workflow

 In modern digital media, image filters are an indispensable tool.
 They have the ability to give life to your visuals with a wide range of moods and aesthetic effects.
 Image filters help in converting an ordinary image into an extraordinary one.